fourjuaneight/fourjuaneight/content/articles/Week-Notes-2019-10.md

 1. Keep an up to date version of all config file.
 2. Host a script which downloads all the necessary files for my local development setup.

-There are a few shell scripts that do the automatic download and setup part, while there's another repo with {{< content="backup and sync" href="https://github.com/fourjuaneight/backup-and-sync" >}} scripts that handle the sync between the repo and local files on my machine.
+There are a few shell scripts that do the automatic download and setup part, while there's another repo with {{< link content="backup and sync" href="https://github.com/fourjuaneight/backup-and-sync" >}} scripts that handle the sync between the repo and local files on my machine.

 I spent an inordinate amount of time this week getting this done and I'm still not 100% sure on the outcome.
 But hey, what's automation without spending more time on the configuration than what could've been a fraction of the time actually doing the task manually?